Protecting the last of the North Atlantic Right Whales

 WDC’s efforts to save endangered North Atlantic right whales from extinction:

-Whale and Dolphin Conservation’s North Atlantic Right Whale Project aims to ensure the survival of this critically endangered species through grassroots to international measures.
+Whale and Dolphin Conservation’s North Atlantic Right Whale Project aims to ensure the survival of this endangered species through grassroots to international measures.
 WDC engages with schools and with the public so that they better understand the impacts of man-made threats and to promote their survival through better stewardship.
 WDC provides scientific expertise to lawyers and federal managers on measures that can reduce life-threatening risks to right whales from vessel strikes, entanglements, and habitat degradation as well as securing a protected habitat throughout their range.

 WDC was instrumental in the development and release of a federal Rule mandating the use of sinking ground line in trap pot fisheries, and the reduction in the number of buoy lines used in the American lobster fishery, along the East Coast of the US.
 As a federally appointed member of the Atlantic Large Whale Take Reduction Team, WDC continues to work toward the reduction of entanglements of right whales.

 WDC is part of the Education Committee for the North Atlantic Right Whale Consortium.
 Through this effort we have worked with other representatives to develop a North Atlantic right whale curriculum unit, geared towards middle school-aged children.
 WDC is active in presenting at local schools and events on right whales and other large whales seen in our area.

 As part of the Ropless gear consortium, WDC is advocating for testing areas to develop "ropeless gear", a gear type which would eliminate vertical lines in the water column, significantly reducing the risk of entanglement to right whales.

 WDC is supporting a global ship speed rule which would reduce emissions, ocean noise, and the risk of ship strikes to whales.